Hercules (Marvel Comics): 2010s

 During the Secret Empire storyline, Hercules appears as a member of the Underground following Hydra's conquest of the United States.
 Hercules and Quicksilver lead a strike force to find the Cosmic Cube fragments so that they can use it to restore Captain America to normal.
 Upon convincing Sam Wilson to smuggle them out of the country, the team goes to locate a Cosmic Cube fragment which is in possession of Ultron.
 Upon arriving, they encounter Hydra's Avengers led by Steve Rogers and are captured by Ultron.
 They later manage to escape while Ultron gives the team his fragment.
-During a mission in Madripoor, Hercules got turned to stone by Gorgon though he managed to knock him down amongst his petrification.
-Back at their hideout, Hercules goes to the infirmary to heal until Hydra arrives and attacks the base.
-The heroes then battle Hydra's Avengers and a revived Bruce Banner as the Hulk until the base explodes.
+During a mission in Madripoor, Hercules is petrified by Gorgon, but later recovers.

 After their hideout is destroyed, the heroes witness Sam Wilson reassuming the mantle of Captain America.
 With the use of the Cosmic Cube fragment, they manage to help destroy the Planetary Defense Shield and the Darkforce dome over Manhattan and liberate all the imprisoned Inhumans.
 While attacking Hydra forces at the United States Capitol, the Underground are surprised by Steve Rogers, who was wearing a Cosmic Cube-powered armor.
 They later witness the final battle between the Hydra Steve Rogers and the real Steve Rogers and the restoration of America.
 In the aftermath of the event, Hercules and Vision go to a coffee shop where they discuss about immortality and its ups and downs.
 They're later signaled by Sam and Thor, who received a call about a supervillain attack, and spring into action.
 Hercules and the other Avengers joined forces with the Champions in order to prevent the High Evolutionary from merging Earth 1 and Earth 2.

 The original Champions (Hercules, Iceman, Angel, Ghost Rider and Darkstar) reunite at the location of their former headquarters in Los Angeles to mourn the death of the Black Widow.
 They battle a group of decommissioned Sentinels while out at a West Hollywood nightclub.